wp-plugins/before-after-compare-bar/readme.txt

 == Description ==
 This Plugin allows you to create different comparison or before/after blocks that you can either use for doctors to show before and after effects of a surgery or you may want to show an upcoming match between two teams or two individuals.
--   Adds a cool block to your page.
+* Adds a cool block to your page.
--   You can create any number of compare bars and use them on your pages using the shortcode.
+* You can create any number of compare bars and use them on your pages using the shortcode.
--   You can customize it to great extent
+* You can customize it to great extent
--   Easily manageable back-end.
+* Easily manageable back-end.
--   Comes with a widget to show the bars in the Sidebar
+* Comes with a widget to show the bars in the Sidebar
--   Last but not the least its FREE
+* Last but not the least its FREE

 Read more instructions about how to use here http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/

-=Features  =
+= Features  =
--   Adds a cool block to your page.
+* Adds a cool block to your page.
--   You can create any number of compare bars and use them on your pages using the shortcode.
+* You can create any number of compare bars and use them on your pages using the shortcode.
--   You can customize it to great extent
+* You can customize it to great extent
--   Easily manageable back-end.
+* Easily manageable back-end.
--   Comes with a widget to show the bars in the Sidebar
+* Comes with a widget to show the bars in the Sidebar
--   Last but not the least its FREE
+* Last but not the least its FREE

 This is a Plugin from <a title="Cool Wordpress Plugins" href="http://www.wpfruits.com/?ref=wp">WPFruits</a>

-For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/?ref=wp == Installation ==
+For More Details please visit http://www.wpfruits.com/downloads/wp-plugins/compare-bar-before-after-wordpress-plugin/?ref=wp

+== Installation ==

 -Upload the plugin folder to the /wp-content/plugins/ folder of your wordpress installation.